SPARKLING: Balancing Signal Preservation and Symmetry Breaking for Width-Progressive Learning: RMS Scale Consistency of Activation

 We enforce the RMS invariance in Eq.~\eqref{eq:rms_gain} as a signal preservation constraint.
 A trained Transformer block implicitly defines an operating regime via its input-output statistics, within which representations are well-formed and features remain meaningful.
 If width expansion perturbs activation RMS during expansion, post-expansion hidden states can drift away from the pre-expansion scale manifold, causing subsequent blocks to receive out-of-regime inputs.
 RMS-preserving expansion mitigates this shift by keeping block-wise input/output magnitudes within the original domain, thereby maintaining the fidelity and generalization of the pre-trained function immediately after expansion.

-In modern LLMs that adopt pre-normalization (e.g., Qwen3~\cite{yang2025qwen3}, DeepSeek-V3~\cite{deepseekai2025deepseekv3technicalreport}, OLMoE~\cite{muennighoff2025olmoeopenmixtureofexpertslanguage}), RMS-preserving becomes even more critical because the update explicitly couples the residual stream with the branch output.
+In modern LLMs that adopt pre-normalization (e.g., Qwen3~\cite{yang2025qwen3}, DeepSeek-V3~\cite{deepseekai2025deepseekv3technicalreport}, OLMoE~\cite{muennighoff2025olmoe}), RMS preservation becomes even more critical because the update explicitly couples the residual stream with the branch output.
 Concretely, in a typical residual block with pre-norm, the hidden state is updated as

 where $f(\cdot)$ denotes a residual branch such as an attention or MLP sublayer, and $\mathrm{Norm}(\cdot)$ refers to {token-wise feature normalization}, i.e., LayerNorm or its variants used in LLMs, most notably RMSNorm~\cite{zhang2019root}.